betz-engineering/betz-engineering.github.io/index.markdown

 Design services

   * Complete hardware design for a product (PCB, firmware, drivers, user-interface)
-  * Design of cost-optimized embedded devices (low power, secured communication, sensor networks)
+  * Design of cost-optimized embedded devices (battery operation, secure communication, sensor networks)
-  * Design of FPGA-based data acquisition systems
+  * Design of high performance FPGA-based data acquisition systems
-  * Technical support for existing products (reviewing, debugging, following up manufacturing issues)
+  * Technical support for existing products and Design For Manufacturing (reviewing, debugging, optimizing, following up issues)
   * Adding new features to a product based on user feedback

-His specialty is the realization of one-offs, functional mock-ups and prototypes, that is, taking the idea for a product and bringing it to the real-world.
+His specialty is the realization of one-offs, functional mock-ups and prototypes, taking the idea for a product and bringing it into reality.

 In any case, he is happy to look into any of your technical problems, big or small.

 He previously worked for